Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-This guide takes you through tire and rim insurance, including what it will and won’t cover, how it works and whether it’s worth it.
+Your tires could be covered under different types of coverage, or you could opt to add tire and rim insurance for added protection.
+Some car dealers might offer it unprompted.
+Compare tire and rim insurance, including what it will and won’t cover, how it works and whether it’s worth it for you.

 Does car insurance cover slashed tires?